 Clog Barn, Coffs Harbour

-While passing through Coffs Harbour, there’s another dog-friendly attraction on the highway that’s dog-friendly.
+While passing through Coffs Harbour, there’s another dog-friendly attraction on the highway that’s also dog-friendly.
 The Clog Barn is just south of the Big Banana.
 This Dutch-themed barn dedicated to clogs features a miniature Dutch village with free entry, plus clog making demonstrations and a coffee house.

 The Farm, near Byron Bay